 Feds Charge 24 In Alleged $1.2 Billion Medicare Fraud Scheme

-Federal prosecutors said they dismantled one of the largest health care fraud schemes ever investigated by the FBI Tuesday, charging 24 people in a $1.2 billion alleged scam involving telemedicine and durable medical equipment (DME) companies.
+Federal prosecutors on Tuesday said they dismantled one of the largest health care fraud schemes ever investigated by the FBI, charging 24 people in a $1.2 billion alleged scam involving telemedicine and durable medical equipment companies.

 As part of the complex operation, doctors got kickbacks for prescribing unneeded back, shoulder, wrist and knee braces to elderly and disabled patients and charging the government's Medicare program, the Department of Justice said.